-Tides are the sum of the effects caused by the gravitational attraction of the Moon and the Sun, as well as the gravitational force of the Earth.
+Tides are the sum of effects caused by the gravitational attraction of the Moon and the Sun.

-When the Moon is in line with one side of the Earth, it pulls the water causing the high tide.
-Because the Earth rotates on its axis the moon completes one orbit in our sky every 25 hours, we get two tidal peaks as well as two tidal troughs, every 12 hours.
+When the Moon is in line with one side of the Earth, it pulls on the water, causing a high tide.
+Because the Earth rotates on its axis, the Moon completes one orbit in our sky every 24 hours and 50 minutes.
+Thus, we observe two tidal peaks - as well as two tidal troughs - roughly every 12 hours.

 Since the Moon moves around the Earth, it is not always in the same place at the same time each day.
 So, each day, the times for high and low tides change by 50 minutes.

-In many surf spots, surfing is only possible in low and high tides, when combined with a determined swell and wind.
-In other wave peaks, middle tide conditions may be the best moment to hit the surf.
+In many breaks, and with the right combination of swell and wind, surfing is only possible in low and high tides.
+In other wave peaks, mid-tide conditions will guarantee the best surf.

-All these variables can be combined with the ocean floor and the shore geography to establish standard patterns for above the average surfing days.
+These variables can be considered, along with the ocean floor and shore geography, to establish standard patterns for above-average surfing days.